Tika giacchinoi

-Tika is an extinct genus of sphenodontian from the Late Cretaceous Candeleros Formation of Argentina.
+Tika is an extinct genus of sphenodontian from the Early Cretaceous (Albian) Candeleros Formation of Argentina.
 The type species is Tika giacchinoi.
 It is considered to be closely related to the tuatara, (Sphenodon punctatus), and a member of the Sphenodontinae.
 It is the oldest member of Sphenodontinae known from South America.

 Description

 The type specimen consists of a partial skeleton including an incomplete right-lower jaw, and parts of the skull (an incomplete left palatine and a right quadrate), two articulated dorsal vertebrae, an incomplete ulna, as well as a humerus and a femur.
 Referred material includes two maxillas with associated lower jaws.
 The skull is estimated to have been around 3.9-4.2 cm long when complete, making Tika moderately-sized among sphenodontians.
 The caniniform tooth at the front of the lower jaw is sharper than that of the tuatara.
 The maxilla is similar to that of the tuatara in its overall form.
 The palate has a row of conical teeth, similar to that of the tuatara.